eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

-# New!
-The Speed of Running OpenAI GPT OSS 120B on Dual AMD RX 7900 XTX (48GB in total)
+# Speed Test - Running OpenAI GPT OSS 120B on Dual AMD RX 7900 XTX (48GB in total)

 Official document states that OpenAI GPT OSS 120B requires 80GB GPU to run, but I am testing it with dual AMD GPUs (dual RX 7900 XTX) with 48GB in total.
 Watch the video for the decent result.